devecchijr/apiPub/README.md

 zpm "install swagger-ui"
 ```

-You can also enable the [monitoring] (https://github.com/devecchijr/apiPub#enable-monitoring-optional).
+You can also enable the [monitoring](https://github.com/devecchijr/apiPub#enable-monitoring-optional).

 ## docker Installation